chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 {{< /warning >}}

+- Before proceeding with deployment steps make sure to provision ,Click here to know more [details](automate/ha_onprim_deployment_procedure/#provisioning).

-See the steps [here](/automate/ha_onprim_deployment_procedure/#steps-to-run-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.
+- See the steps [here](/automate/ha_onprim_deployment_procedure/#steps-to-run-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.

 ## Steps to Generate Config